-If the Autoconf manual says that a macro calls AC_SUBST for var, or defined the output variable var then var will be defined in each generated Makefile.in.
-E.g. AC_PATH_XTRA defines X_CFLAGS and X_LIBS, so you can use the variable in any Makefile.am if AC_PATH_XTRA is called.
+If the Autoconf manual says that a macro calls AC_SUBST for var, or defines the output variable var then var will be defined in each Makefile.in generated by Automake.
+E.g. AC_PATH_XTRA defines X_CFLAGS and X_LIBS, so you can use these variables in any Makefile.am if AC_PATH_XTRA is called.